4W4I5/Semester-7-Notes/IA/Sessional 2 Prep/Sessional 2 Prep Notes.md

 - Enhanced evidence processing and legal support.
 - Expertise in handling investigations and securing necessary legal documentation.

-This structured approach can help convey essential information clearly and effectively for your audience!
-Let me know if you need further modifications or details.

 # Chapter 6: Security Technology: Firewalls & VPNs
 - ### Physical Design Process
 	- Selects technologies to support information security blueprint